Labour hire: Employers and insurance premiums

 The premium

-The premium will be calculated using your employer performance rating and the industry rate for each of these workplaces.
-This provides a greater incentive for labour hire employers to improve workplace health and safety for their workers.
+The WorkCover premium for a labour hire employer will be calculated using your employer performance rating and the industry rate for each of the on-hire imputed workplaces.
+This provides a greater incentive for labour hire employers to improve workplace health and safety for their workers and provides an accurate reflection of risk in each of these workplaces.

 What you need to do

-1. Supply the following details to your WorkSafe Agent in advance of each new workers' compensation policy commencing:
+1. Supply the following details to your WorkSafe Agent in advance of each new financial year:

 1. the legal name and business name of each on-hire client